sipmann/sipmann.github.io/content/java-hibernate-mysql-refused.rst

 :lang: en
 :related_posts: socketException-protocol-family-unavailable-java-docker-wildfly
 :image: images/og/mysql-permission.png
-:status: draft

-I decided to deploy a MySQL Docker image to work with my Java application.
+Last day I decided to deploy a MySQL Docker image to work with my Java application.
 I've been using PostgreSQL instead and have no problems at all, but after I moved to MySQL, the app didn't connect anymore with the database and throw some "Could not open connection" at my face, but why?
 I've tried to connect to it manually and got the same problem.

-After some research I found that the true error should be `java.sql.SQLException: null,  message from server: "Host '172.17.0.4' is not allowed to connect to this MySQL server"` but it wasn't showing to me...
+After some research, I found that the true error should be java.sql.SQLException: null, message from server: "Host '172.17.0.4' is not allowed to connect to this MySQL server" but it wasn't showing to me...

-After all, be aware that with the docker image MySQL:5.7.21 (latest version right now) the root user isn't allowed to remote connect to the database (it's alright, security reasons) and if you still want to do remote connections to it with root there is a few things you can do.
+After all, be aware that with the docker image MySQL:5.7.21 (latest version right now) the root user isn't allowed to remote connect to the database (it's alright, security reasons) and if you still want to do remote connections to it with root there are a few things you can do.

 1) Create a user or allow root to access from other IPs.